Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 With the Cabin Pass, I can book up to 7 consecutive nights at qualifying cabins and cottages.
 There are restrictions, including a 14-day waiting period between stays and a maximum booking window of 60 days.
 And only so many cabins are available to members, so booking exactly what you want is not always possible.
-Still, the value was too good for me to pass up.
+Still, the value is too good for me to pass up.

 Read on to learn more about what the Thousand Trails Cabin Pass offers and my experience so far.